learn-co-curriculum/dsc-correlation-covariance/README.md

 | April    | 500 |900|1400 |
 | May      | 900 |1300|2000 |

-Recall that Cov(A,C) was higher than Cov(A, B).
-Using the formula for correlation coefficient, Vendor A and B have a correlation coefficient of 0.9888 where Vendor A and C have a **lower** correlation coefficient of 0.8858!
+Recall that $Cov(A, C)$ was higher than $Cov(A, B)$.
+Using the formula for correlation coefficient, vendors A and B have a correlation coefficient of 0.9888 whereas vendors A and C have a **lower** correlation coefficient of 0.8858!

 ** Ice cream and the weather:**

-Let's take a deep dive into an Ice Cream Vendor's sales data.
+Let's take a deep dive into an ice cream vendor's sales data.
 Now, we're going to look at the relationship between the average daily temperature and the daily profit on 12 days in April (the degrees are on the Celsius scale):

 | Temp (°C) |   Ice Cream Sales (USD) |